-- 1) Select the Layout1 tab at the bottom of your drawing screen. - 2) Insert your inch title block. - a) Command: insert or Block panel: and then Blocks from Libraries... - b) Choose the Title Block A block file. - c) Check the Insertion Point check box.
+- 1) Select the Layout1 tab at the bottom of your drawing screen. - 2) Insert your inch title block. - a) Command: insert or Block panel: and then Blocks from Libraries...
+If this is your first time inserting a block it will automatically go to the file navigation window otherwise it will go directly to the Blocks window. - b) If you are in the Blocks window, select to navigate the file.
+Open the Title Block A block file. - c) Check the Insertion Point check box.
 This will allow you to choose an insertion point on the screen.